James Wilkinson: Service under President Jefferson

 Wilkinson remained senior officer of the United States Army under President Thomas Jefferson.
-Along with Mississippi Territorial and the newly named Orleans Territorial Governor William C. C. Claiborne, Wilkinson shared the honor of taking possession of the Louisiana Purchase on behalf of the United States on December 20, 1803.
+Along with Mississippi and Orleans territorial governor William C. C. Claiborne, Wilkinson shared the honor of taking possession of the Louisiana Purchase on behalf of the United States on December 20, 1803.
 At this time, Wilkinson renewed his treasonous relationship with Spanish colonial officials, offering advice to them on how to contain American expansion in exchange for the restoration of his pension.
 Among other things, Wilkinson tipped off the Spanish to the object of the Lewis and Clark Expedition and provided advice to the Marquess of Casa Calvo to aid in his negotiations over the Texas–Louisiana border.
+Wilkinson also provided advice to the Spanish on how to intercept at least two other Jefferson-sponsored expeditions to explore the Louisiana Purchase.

+Wilkinson also served as the designated United States Indian agent in the south at this time and negotiated the Treaty of Chickasaw Bluffs with the Chickasaw, signed October 24, 1801, and the Treaty of Fort Adams with the Choctaw, signed December 17, 1801, as well as the Treaty of Fort Confederation in 1802 and the Treaty of Hoe Buckintoopa (signed August 31, 1803).

 Territorial Governor of Louisiana

-Wilkinson was appointed by President Jefferson to be the first Governor of Louisiana Territory in the spring of 1805 with an additional salary of $2,000.
+Wilkinson was appointed by President Jefferson to be the first governor of Louisiana Territory in the spring of 1805, with an additional salary of $2,000.
 His secretary, Dr. Joseph Brown, was the brother-in-law of Vice President Aaron Burr, and they were headquartered in St. Louis.